urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 If you are using a remote Kubernetes cluster, you must log into it before you can install the Harness Kubernetes Delegate and deploy to that cluster.

 How you connect to the remote cluster depends on the provider.
 Typically, you will need to install the provider's CLI locally and then use the CLI to connect to the cluster and run the kubectl command to install the Harness Delegate.
-See the following:
+Go to the following:

 <details>
 <summary>Azure AKS</summary>

-See the Azure doc [Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) for a good overview.
+Go to the Azure doc [Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) for a good overview.

 The commands will look something like this.